-[1] West Hill Energy and Computing, R1603 HES/HES-IE Impact Evaluation Final Realization Rates Memorandum, Aug.
-8, 2019.

-- [2] United Illuminating, SCG, and CNG cap net realization rates at 100%. - [3] The installation rate is the average of the 4-year installation rates given in Ref [g].
-The freeridership values are linearly extrapolated from the 2018 to 2020 values given in Ref [f]. - [4] Weighted average of results from the HES evaluation Ref [k]. - [5] ECB Realization rates are based on the results in Ref [a].
+- [1] West Hill Energy and Computing, R1603 HES/HES-IE Impact Evaluation Final Realization Rates Memorandum, Aug.
+8, 2019. - [2] United Illuminating, SCG, and CNG cap net realization rates at 100%. - The installation rate is the average of the 4-year installation rates given in Ref [g].
+The free-ridership values are linearly extrapolated from the 2018 to 2020 values given in Ref [f]. - [4] Weighted average of results from the HES evaluation Ref [k]. - [5] ECB Realization rates are based on the results in Ref [a].
 For some categories, the results were weighted and averaged in order to accommodate the previously established end use categories. - [6] Weighted Realization Rate based on planned non-HTR-HTR bulb split. - [7] O&M realization rates are based on adopting recommendation No. 9 from the report, to use only the 2022 PSD manual's Grashof algorithm to calculate steam trap savings.
 See Section 3.2.6 for the steam trap replacement algorithm. - [9] Residential New Construction realization rates apply to HERS-rated projects only.
-The Companies use a realization rate of 100% for high-rise multifamily new construction projects based on whole-building performance characteristics. - [10] Due to the configuration of Eversource's tracking system, Eversource's EO and ECB HVAC measures apply blended realization rates based on weighted averages of heating and cooling savings. - [11] As detailed in Appendix E of the C1644 study, the controls projects EMI reviewed were all Energy Management System-related projects. - [12] Gross realization rates are the result of negotiation between the Companies and the Evaluation Administrator team to address the limitations of the R1603 billing analysis described in section 5.2.1 of the 2020 C&LM Plan Update.
-This includes (1) applying HES lighting realization rates to HES-IE; (2) applying natural gas realization rates to delivered fuels savings; and (3) adjusting insulation realization rates to reflect 2019 ex-ante savings claims and calculating statewide blended rates for HES insulation and HES-IE insulation. - [13] As detailed in DNV's email, Thursday, October 21, 2021 10:09 AM on CT 2022 PSD Upstream Lighting RR Assumptions
+The Companies use a realization rate of 100% for high-rise multifamily new construction projects based on whole-building performance characteristics. - [10] Due to the configuration of Eversource's tracking system, Eversource's EO and ECB HVAC measures apply blended realization rates based on weighted averages of heating and cooling savings.

+- [11] As detailed in Appendix E of the C1644 study, the controls projects EMI reviewed were all Energy Management System-related projects. - [12] Gross realization rates are the result of negotiation between the Companies and the Evaluation Administrator team to address the limitations of the R1603 billing analysis described in section 5.2.1 of the 2020 C&LM Plan Update.
+This includes (1) applying HES lighting realization rates to HES-IE; (2) applying natural gas realization rates to delivered fuels savings; and (3) adjusting insulation realization rates to reflect 2019 ex-ante savings claims and calculating statewide blended rates for HES insulation and HES-IE insulation. - [13] As detailed in the CT 2022 PSD Upstream Lighting RR Assumptions Memo (issued by DNV on Oct.
+21, 2021) - [14] The CT 2022 PSD Upstream Lighting RR Assumptions Memo (issued by DNV on Oct.
+21, 2021) provided recommended NTG ratios but not free-ridership and spillover values.
+For upstream lighting measures, spillover rates are assumed to be 0% and the values in the Free-ridership column are calculated as '1 minus the recommended NTG ratio.